hank880907/weeding-robot/readme.md

 ## TODO ##

-- remote controller
+- remote controller for end users.
 - fix issue in navigation
-- Test PWM control of the roboteq controller
+- Test PWM control of the roboteq controller( the roboteq controller is a much better motor controller, but it was broken. so this task depends on wether if we can get the controller.)
 - implement a mechnism to detect if the encoder is disconnected or failed.
 - Fool proof connectors.
+- motor cover laser cut